cpraveen/numa/float.md

 1 \le a_1 \le \beta-1, \qquad 0 \le a_i \le \beta-1, \qquad i=1,2,\ldots,t
 $$

 $(\beta, t, L,U)$ specifies the arithmetic characteristics of the floating point system.
+In such a system, any number $x$ is determined by

+$$
+\{s, a_1, a_2, \ldots, a_t, e \}
+$$

+On modern computers, the base $\beta = 2$, i.e., we use the binary number system.
+There are only two digits, $\{0,1\}$, which can be easily represented in computer hardware.

+Since we have finite memory for each number $x \in \float$,

+1. We cannot represent every real number.
+   * There are gaps in $\float$
+1. Very small and very large numbers cannot be represented in $\float$.

+In spite of these limitations, modern computing enough precision in representing real numbers which allows use to obtain useful numerical answers to mathematical equations.
 +++

 ## Chopping and rounding